Mr-645/Assignment-0/README.md

 # Assignment-0
-Go to the "SRC" folder and run "main.cpp"
+Go to the "src" folder and run "main.cpp".
+It doesn't need any ancillary files since every function is in the main.cpp file.